nodeworld/ng-autocomplete-plugin/README.md

 # Angular Autocomplete

-A simple, powerful, lightweight and customizable autocomplete tool programmed for Angular projects!
+A simple, powerful, lightweight and customizable autocomplete tool programmed for Angular projects

+# Recommended Angular version

+Angular 14+

 ## Whats better in this package?